djsime1/awesome-flipperzero/Firmwares.md

     <li>Unleashed is more focused on core functionality, stability, and Sub-GHz protocols.</li>
     <li>RogueMaster is more focused on visual tweaks, new items, and changes (some experimental).</li>
     <li>RogueMaster is based on Unleashed, but may be less stable than Unleashed in some circumstances.</li>
+    <li>SquachWare is forked from OFW, adding lots of custom stuff to play with out of the box all while retaining the securities and comfort of OFW.</li>
 </ul>